Related ToolsSuperhumanMailchimpCustomerHubspot

 Best AI Email Tool for Customer Engagement: Customer.io

-Customer.io occupies a specialized niche: transactional and behavioral emails triggered by user actions in your product.
-If you’re running a SaaS application, mobile app, or e-commerce platform, this is the category you need.
+Customer.io is the best AI email tool for customer engagement at $100 per month, handling transactional and behavioral emails triggered by user actions inside your product.
+It occupies a specialized niche for SaaS, mobile, and e-commerce teams.
+If you’re running a SaaS application, mobile app, or e-commerce platform, this is the category you need - and pairs well with workflows in our marketing automation tools roundup.

 Natural Language Segmentation Changes Everything

-The most impressive AI feature I tested across all platforms was Customer.io’s natural language segmentation.
+The most impressive AI feature across all platforms reviewed is Customer.io’s natural language segmentation.
 Instead of building complex filter chains manually, you describe your target audience in plain English:

 “Users who signed up in the last 30 days but haven’t completed onboarding and opened at least 2 emails”